dockstore/dockstore-support/tooltester/README.md

 1. Make the .ssh directory and copy the id_rsa into it

 # Slave Setup:
-1. Create a c2.large flavor Ubuntu 18.04 image on Collaboratory and give it the JenkinsMaster2 key pair
+1. Create a c2.large flavor Ubuntu 18.04  - latest image on Collaboratory and give it the JenkinsMaster2 key pair
-1. Run the setupSlave.sh script
+1. Run the setupSlave.sh script (in this repo) by ssh'ing to it from the master (by ssh'ing to master first)
 1. Configure the aws cli using `sudo -u jenkins -i` and then `aws configure`.
 Use the credentials in the jenkins@jenkins-master's ~/.aws/credentials
 1. Configure slave on master Jenkin: Manage Jenkins => Manage Nodes => New Node => Permanent Agent => Remote root directory: /home/jenkins
 1. If it's a new master, Add credentials (Kind: SSH Username with private key, Username: jenkins, private key: <same one as before, ask around for it>)